sbhakat/BPTI-TICA-waterdynamics/README.md

 3. See 'How amide hydrogens exchage in native proteins' to see how one can calculate HDX from molecular simulation using simple cutoff distance.

 4. Check the attached Figure to see what I meant by loop motion.

+It is important to mention SGOOP and TICA are both mathematically connected by Principle of maximum entropy.
+For details regarding TICA and its connection with maximum entropy one should check the following paper:
+Bell AJ, Sejnowski TJ (November 1995).
+"An information-maximization approach to blind separation and blind deconvolution".
+Neural Comput.
+7(6): 1129–59.
+CiteSeerX 10.1.1.36.6605. doi:10.1162/neco.1995.7.6.1129